As a filmmaker, the idea of producing your work is good.

 - From this, what is my projected return on investment?

-If you’re new to the modern moviemaking model, then you will either agree with me or you won’t.
-In the event you like what you’re reading, then you can become part of the modern moviemaking revolution by grabbing a copy of the official Filmmaker Action Pack.
+If you’re new to the modern moviemaking model, you will either agree with me or you won’t.
+If you like what you’re reading, you can become part of the contemporary moviemaking revolution by grabbing a copy of the official Filmmaker Action Pack.